chrisammon3000/jsonviate/README.md

 # jsonviate
-Map JSON records and define cross-references for Weavitae classes.
+Map JSON records and define cross-references for Weaviate classes.

 ## Table of Contents